K-25: Construction

-The site chosen was at the Clinton Engineer Works in Tennessee.
+The project site chosen was at the Clinton Engineer Works in Tennessee.
 The area was inspected by representatives of the Manhattan District, Kellex and Union Carbide on 18 January 1943.
 Consideration was also given to sites near the Shasta Dam in California and the Big Bend of the Columbia River in Washington state.
 The lower humidity of these areas made them more suitable for a gaseous diffusion plant, but the Clinton Engineer Works site was immediately available and otherwise suitable.
 Groves decided on the site in April 1943.

 Under the contract, Kellex had responsibility not just for the design and engineering of the K-25 plant, but for its construction as well.
 The prime construction contractor was J. A. Jones Construction from Charlotte, North Carolina.
 It had impressed Groves with its work on several major Army construction projects, such as Camp Shelby, Mississippi.
 There were more than sixty subcontractors.
 Kellex engaged another construction company, Ford, Bacon & Davis, to build the fluorine and nitrogen facilities, and the conditioning plant.
-Construction work was initially the responsibility of Lieutenant Colonel Warren George, the Chief of the Construction Division of the Clinton Engineer Works.
+Construction work was initially the responsibility of Lieutenant Colonel Warren George, the chief of the construction division of the Clinton Engineer Works.
 Major W. P. Cornelius became the construction officer responsible for K-25 works on 31 July 1943.
 He was answerable to Stowers back in Manhattan.
-He became Chief of the Construction Division on 1 March 1946.
+He became chief of the construction division on 1 March 1946.
 J. J. Allison was the resident engineer from Kellex, and Edwin L. Jones, the General Manager of J. A. Jones.